Skip to cookie consent Skip to main content

 Advances in MS research

-Researchers at Massachusetts General Hospital and Brigham and Women’s Hospital are conducting innovative research and studies to learn more about MS and find better treatments.
+Mass General Brigham Neuroscience Institute researchers are conducting innovative research and studies to learn more about MS and find better treatments.
 These include:

-• Foralumab nasal spray treatment.
-Mass General Brigham researchers recently completed a phase 1 clinical trial of foralumab, which shows promise in reducing MS symptoms and improving the quality of life for those living with MS.
+• Foralumab nasal spray treatment: Researchers recently completed a phase 1 clinical trial of foralumab, which shows promise in reducing MS symptoms and improving the quality of life for those living with MS.

-• Advanced imaging technology: Scientists at Massachusetts General Hospital are using advanced scanners like the Connectome 2.0 and new MRI techniques to take detailed pictures of the brain.
+• Advanced imaging technology: Scientists are using advanced scanners like the Connectome 2.0 and new MRI techniques to take detailed pictures of the brain.
 These images help them see how MS damages the brain and affects memory and movement.
 This could lead to better ways to treat MS.

-• MRI study on axon damage: Mass General Brigham researchers are studying axon damage in MS, which can affect thinking and movement.
+• MRI study on axon damage: Researchers are studying axon damage in MS, which can affect thinking and movement.
 Their research plays a key role in finding better ways to monitor and treat MS.

-• Wearable device study: Brigham and Women’s Hospital researchers are testing a smart insole that monitors MS symptoms, such as gait and balance, right at home.
+• Wearable device study: Researchers are testing a smart insole that monitors MS symptoms, such as gait and balance, right at home.
 This device could help doctors detect changes in symptoms earlier.

-• Precision medicine and biomarkers: Researchers at Brigham and Women’s Hospital are working on ways to better match MS treatments to each person.
+• Precision medicine and biomarkers: Researchers are working on ways to better match MS treatments to each person.
 They are studying certain genes, proteins, and other markers in the body that could help doctors predict how the disease will progress and which treatments will work best.
 This research could help create more personalized care for people with MS.

 With ongoing research and promising new treatments like foralumab, there is hope on the horizon for those living with multiple sclerosis.